Drop Foot: symptoms, causes and treatments

 What is drop foot?

-Foot drop is caused by weakness or paralysis of the muscles involved in lifting the forefoot.
-This may be due to one of three reasons:
+In general, foot drop caused by weakness or paralysis of the muscles involved in lifting the forefoot can be due to one of three reasons:

 Nerve damage